 Various social, community and fundraising activities are planned during the year.
 State and national conventions are held annually, and students, who are in satisfactory academic standing, are encouraged to attend.
 For students in good standing, time is allowed away from school each year to attend the state and/or national conventions.

-The Associated Student Body is composed of elected representatives and designated officers from the Schools of Medicine, Nursing, Health Related Professions, Dentistry and Graduate Studies in Health Sciences.
+The Associated Student Body comprises elected representatives and designated officers from the Schools of Medicine, Nursing, Health Related Professions, Dentistry and Graduate Studies in Health Sciences.
 Each school also elects its own student council.
 As the official UMMC student government organization, ASB meets with and provides information and opinions on student concerns to the administration and faculty.
 ASB also develops activities relating to academic programs and sponsors extracurricular activities, including intramural sports and a film series.
-ASB also publishes the Medic, the campus yearbook, as well as The Murmur, the student newspaper.
+ASB also publishes the Medic, the campus yearbook, and The Murmur, the student newspaper.

 The mission of the National Student Nurses’ Association includes the following:

-Organize, represent and mentor students preparing for initial licensure as registered nurses, as well as those enrolled in baccalaureate completion programs;Convey the standards and ethics of the nursing profession;Promote development of the skills that students will need as responsible and accountable members of the nursing profession;Advocate for high quality health care;Advocate for and contribute to advances in nursing education.
+Organize, represent and mentor students preparing for initial licensure as registered nurses, as well as those enrolled in baccalaureate completion programs;Convey the standards and ethics of the nursing profession;Promote the development of the skills that students will need as responsible and accountable members of the nursing profession;Advocate for high-quality health care;Advocate for and contribute to advances in nursing education.

 The Mississippi Association of Student Nurses, a constituent of the National Student Nurses’ Association, has the following purposes:

-Assume responsibility for contribution to nursing education in order to provide the highest quality health care;Provide programs representative of fundamental and current professional interest and concerns;Aid in the development of the whole person, his or her professional role and his or her responsibility for health care of people in all walks of life.
+Assume responsibility for contributing to nursing education in order to provide the highest quality health care;Provide programs representative of fundamental and current professional interests and concerns;Aid in the development of the whole person, his or her professional role and his or her responsibility for health care of people in all walks of life.